Quantum Effects in Ion Transport: A Thermodynamic Resource Theory Approach: thermodynamics resource theories

-for any $\alpha \geq 0$, to quantify asymmetry, i.e., how far a quantum state $\rho_S$ is from being incoherent in energy eigenbasis \cite{lostaglio2015description}. $\emph{S}_\alpha$ in Eqs.~(\ref{eq:6}) and (\ref{eq:7}) are respectively classical and quantum Renyi divergences (see, e.g., sections IIC2 and IIIA2 in \cite{lostaglio2019introductory} for definitions).
 Therefore, for any state transition under thermal operations, one necessarily has $\Delta F_\alpha\leq0$ and $\Delta A_\alpha\leq0$ for all $\alpha \geq 0$.
 Former can also be sufficient in the case of catalytic thermal operations, which allow the use of auxiliary systems that are returned to their initial state at the end \cite{brandao2015second,lostaglio2019introductory}.